As of May 2020

-We are beginning work to improve drainage along 10th Avenue NE between NE 175th Street and NE 165th Street.
-The project has been on hold since 2016 but is expected to resume soon.
-Long-delayed funding from the Washington State Department of Ecology is now coming.
+We are beginning work to improve stormwater drainage along 10th Avenue NE between NE 175th Street and NE 165th Street.
+Due to funding challenges, this project has been on hold since 2016.
+Long-delayed funding from the Washington State Department of Ecology has become available and the project has resumed.

 We are currently working on: